What Is Tuina Massage? Traditional Chinese Therapy Explained

 What is Tuina Massage Used For?

 Tuina massage is a versatile ally in pursuing health and wellness.
-Due to the fact this treatment will fall under the umbrella of alternative treatments, it's best to chat with your doctor first if you have an ongoing medical condition.
+Since this treatment falls under the umbrella of alternative treatments, it's best to consult with your doctor first if you have an ongoing medical condition.
 But Tuina is generally very safe and gentle.

 But that being said, the therapeutic prowess of Tuina Massage is used for a diverse range of health concerns, including but not limited to: